 Our thanks to Murdo MacDonald for some of the images on this page!

 Please note that with six days aboard a boat, seasickness is a possibility.
-You may wish to bring supplies of preventative medicine.
+Even if you do not usually suffer with seasickness the North Atlantic ocean can take a little getting used to so we recommend bringing a supply of preventative medicine.
 'Sealegs' usually develop after a day or two aboard!
 Alcohol is not supplied onboard, though you are welcome to bring and consume your own supply!
 There is a well-stocked shop on St Kilda, run by the permanent staff.
 This shop usually offers clothing, books and memorabilia.

 What's included in your 'St Kilda and the Hebrides' holiday price